HungryBoy02/HGE/README.md

 (For all team members, when you leave a note, please leave a -YourUsernameHere at the end.)

 _________________________

+ Alpha 0.0.0.0.9
++ W A S And D All work now.
++ The renderer is a TON more efficient now!
+(More fps, less lag)

  Alpha 0.0.0.0.8
 + Specular Shading :D